5 changes that can improve your life

-In the United States, over 13% of men aged 18 and over are in fair or poor health, the Centers for Disease Control and Prevention (CDC) reports.
-Heart disease, cancer, COVID-19, stroke and diabetes were some of the leading causes of death, and many of these can be prevented.
+In the United States, over 14% of men aged 18 and over are fair or poor health, the Centers for Disease Control and Prevention (CDC) report.
+Heart disease, cancer, accidents and COVID-19 were some of the leading causes of death, and you can take preventive measures to stay healthy.

 5 healthy changes you can make today

-Take hands-on steps this month to address preventable health issues and lower your risk by making better lifestyle choices.
+Take hands-on steps this month to address preventable health issues and lower your health risks by making better lifestyle choices.
 Here are the top five healthy changes you can make to help lower your risk of illness and death:

 1